-TOE SFRs TOE SFR compliance rationale set permiss operation i default valu ministrator permission set permissions : For the Device Administrator permission ions, the TOE provides the "view" management operation.
-This management is restricted to U.ADMIN.
+TOE SFRs TOE SFR compliance rationale Device Administrator permission set permissions: For the Device Administrator permissions, the TOE provides the "view" management operation.
+This management operation is restricted to U.ADMIN.
 This permission set comes predefined in the TOE.
-Its ue property is considered permissive because its predefined value allows access to Because this value is predefined, there is no default value override role associated Device User and Device Guest permission set permissions : For the Device User permission set permissions and the Device Guest permission set permissions, the TOE provides the "modify and view" management operations.
+It default value property is considered permissive because its predefined value allows access everything.
+Because this value is predefined, there is no default value override role associated with it.
+Device User and Device Guest permission set permissions: For the Device User permissions set permissions and the Device Guest permission set permissions, the TOE provides the "modify and view" management operations.
+These management operations are restricted U.ADMIN.
+These permission sets come predefined in the TOE.
+Their default value proper are considered restrictive because their predefined values are more restrictive than the Default value override role associated with them.
+Custom permission set permissions: For custom permission set permissions, the TOE provide the "create, modify, delete, and view" management operations.
 These management operations are restricted to U.ADMIN.
-These permission sets come predefined in the TOE.
-Their default value properties are considered restrictive because their predefined values are more restrictive than the Device Administrator permission set.
-Because these values are predefined, there is no default value override role associated with them. the "create, modify, delete, and view" management operations.
-These management are restricted to U.ADMIN.
-A custom permission set's default value property is c restrictive because its initial value upon creation is an empty permission set.
-This rmission set permissions : For custom permission set permissions, the TOE provides modify, delete, and view" management operations.
-These management operations ed to U.ADMIN.
-A custom permission set's default value property is considered because its initial value upon creation is an empty permission set.
-This default value monot be overridden, therefore, there is no role that can override this default value.
-Job Storage ownerships (job owner) of Job Storage objects is assigned as the object enters the TOE.
-The not provide a method to modify the ownership of an object after the object is ally authenticated users can access the Job Storage area.
-Job owner : For job ownership, the TOE provides the "view" ownership management operation.
+A custom permission set's default value property is considered restrictive because its initial value upon creation is an empty permission set.
+This default value property cannot be overridden, therefore, there is no role that can override this default value.
+Job Storage ownerships Ownership (job owner) of Job Storage objects is assigned as the object enters the TOE.
+The TOE does not provide a method to modify the ownership of an object after the object is created.
+Only authenticated users can access the Job Storage area.
+Job owner: For job ownership, the TOE provides the "view" ownership management operation.
 This operation is available to the job owner and U.ADMIN.
-There is no convalue property for a job.
-The owner is either a Control Panel user or it is the owner so a print job submitted over the PJL interface.
-Because there is no default value proper no role that can override the default value property. АА The evaluator shall check to ensure that the TSS contains a description of possible operations for security attributes and given roles to those security attributes, which is consistent with the definition of the SFR.
-Resp n/a FMT_MSA.3 Objective(s) : O.ACCESS_CONTROL, O.USER_AUTHORIZATION (Initialization of attributes) Summary: The descriptions have been provided in the TSS for FMT_MSA.1. АА The evaluator shall check to ensure that the TSS describes mechanisms to generate security attributes which have properties of default values, which are defined in the SFR.
+There is no default value property for a job.
+The owner is either a Control Panel user or it is the owner specified a print job submitted over the PJL interface.
+Because there is no default value property, there no role that can override the default value property.
+AA The evaluator shall check to ensure that the TSS contains a description of possible operations for security attributes and given roles to those security attributes, which is consistent with the definition of the SFR.
+Resp n/a FMT_MSA.3 Objective(s): O.ACCESS_CONTROL, O.USER_AUTHORIZATION (Initialization of attributes) Summary The descriptions have been provided in the TSS for FMT_MSA.1. autioucs) AA The evaluator shall check to ensure that the TSS describes mechanisms to generate security attributes which have properties of default values, which are defined in the SFR.
 Resp The descriptions have been provided in the TSS for FMT_MSA.1.